TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico1/manual.md

     Default is 'n','o','p','q','u','v','w','x','y','z'.
 Alternative could be '0','1','2','3','4','5','6','7','8','9'.
     Cannot use dD rR lL as nKeys in stringlist as they are reserved for delay, repeat, link.
-    Considering alternative choices of w (wait) for d (delay), and x (times) in DoLinkStr()
+    Considering alternative choices of w (wait) for d (delay), and x (times) in DoLinkStr() (K) Toggle custom key labels for keys M,S,T 1-24 on/off - use *lm* *ls* *lt* + optional filename that contains 24 key labels seperated by a NULL character.
+For example *lt*label1 -> LabelT now has content label1 and keys T1-T24 will have the labels defined in file1 where file1 can have a path before it such as /app1/label1.
+If only one char added after *lm,s,t* such as *lm,s,t*x then the three files FileM,S,T are reset with default custom text files label1,2,3.
+    Can also use [Cfg][[Opt][ M,S,T ] Custom Label and press Pad (o) to toggle it on/off.
+Can also send a new custom label filename  by using <m,s,tfilename> via serial port making sure that A-D is brown when sent, i.e it is saved on the SDCard.
+All the custom label files are saved on the SDCard namely files LabelM, LabelS, LabelT which contains the path+name of the file that has the custom key labels by default this is label1, label2, label3.
+    Create the new labels (maximum 5 characters) in a text editor with a six character spacing for each label.
+Then use a free hex editor such as HxD (https://mh-nexus.de/en/hxd/), to replace the 6,12,18,24 etc. character with a NULL = 00.
+    The file SDCard-Labels.zip in the Extras folder has examples of custom label files.
+    Copy the files in SDCard-Labels.zip to the SDCard for a first test of the customlabels and then use the option in [Cfg][[Opt][M] Custom Label+ press Pad (o) to switch the labels for keys M on/off.
+Without a filename in LabelM such as label1, and without a key label definition in file label1, Keys M1-M24 will be blank - without any labels if the custom label option is switched on.
 -----------------------------------------------------------------------------------------------------------------------
 Symbols-SpecialChar-Math-Greek-Algebra Keyboard:
 Press Pad [s].
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 Special characters, Math/Algebra, and